MuhammedBuyukkinaci/My-Helper-Functions/README.md

     },
 ```

-- Markdown preview Mermaid support: It enables us to visualize md files using
+- Markdown preview Mermaid support: It enables us to visualize md files using.
+Its website link is [here](https://mermaid.live/).

 128) Some Google Tips to write better Python code: